10 Personality Traits of a Democratic Leader

 • How can I be aware and develop such personality qualities myself?

-• Where do I need to look for candidates that can fill the position of a democratic leader?
+• Where do I need to look for candidates who can fill the position of a democratic leader?

-1. Democratic leaders focus on the needs behind the feelings of their coworkers.
+1. Focus on the needs behind the feelings of their coworkers

 The work itself is important.
 But a greater part of a good working relationship is about the feelings behind a job done nicely, and especially the needs behind those feelings.